 The 10/20/30 is a tried and true rule for presentations: your presentation should not have more than 10 slides, be longer than 20 minutes, and should not use fonts smaller than 30 point size.
 This golden rule can also apply to video presentations which tend to be more engaging and memorable.

 Viewers become overwhelmed when there is too much information on one slide.
 Remember to tailor and trim your content to its most important elements.
+If you need to explain a complicated process, try including a screen recording rather than including a wordy explanation.

 Storytelling is a presenter’s greatest asset.
 Hook your audience in from the very beginning and lead them down a path that illustrates the problem or conflict, explain the problem-solving process, and celebrate solutions and wins at the end.
 If you don’t have a shiny solution to present at the end that’s okay, but make sure that your audience knows how your story continues.